Bar Chart and Histogram in R | An in-depth tutorial for Beginners

-- Generally, R has the ability to create data visualizations with a couple of lines of code.
-Also, it is an art of how to turn numbers into useful knowledge.
+Generally, R has the ability to create data visualizations with a couple of lines of code.

 Data visualization can help us in the following ways:

-Basically, it is defined as the field in following data.
-Thus, it provides a number of sample data sets.
-As there are present thousands of data sets.
-That we can use to practice and get better at machine learning.
+A data set is defined as the field in the following data.
+Thus, it provides a number of sample data sets as there are thousands of data sets present.
+We can use them to practice and get better at machine learning.

 - It can download easily and fast.

 - One can fit them into memory easily.